Tim Barrow

 Barrow was appointed as Permanent Representative in January 2017 following the resignation of his predecessor, Ivan Rogers, and played an important role in the United Kingdom Brexit negotiations.
 He was responsible on 29 March 2017 for formally invoking Article 50 of the Treaty on the European Union on behalf of the UK.
 When the United Kingdom left the EU on 31 January 2020, Barrow became HM Ambassador to the European Union.

 Barrow has been a civil servant in the Foreign and Commonwealth Office (FCO) since 1986.
 He served in London, Kyiv, Moscow and Brussels before his appointment as the British Ambassador to Ukraine in 2006.
 In 2008, he became the Ambassador to the Western European Union and the UK Representative to the Political and Security Committee.
-From 2011 to 2016, he served as the British Ambassador to Russia before returning to London as the FCDO's Political Director, the number two in the department to the Permanent Under-Secretary of State for Foreign Affairs.
+From 2011 to 2016, he served as the British Ambassador to Russia before returning to London as the Foreign, Commonwealth and Development Office's Political Director.

-Education
+Education and personal life

 Barrow was born in 1964 and attended Arnold Lodge School in Leamington Spa, Warwickshire, before attending Warwick School.
-He then went up to Brasenose College, Oxford where he read English.
+He then went to Brasenose College, Oxford where he read English.
+Barrow is married to Alison née Watts (now Lady Barrow) and they have two sons and two daughters.

-Diplomatic career
+Career

 Early diplomatic career (1986–2000)

-Barrow joined the Foreign and Commonwealth Office (FCO) in 1986 and worked as a desk officer in the Western European Department from 1987 to 1988.
+Barrow joined the Foreign and Commonwealth Office (FCO) in 1986 and worked as a desk officer in the Western European Department from 1987 to 1988 and the United Nations in New York.
 He then did Russian language training for a year before taking part in the British Days Exhibition in Kyiv, the capital of Ukraine, in 1989.
 From 1990 to 1993, he was the second secretary at the British Embassy in Moscow, and then returned to London where he was head of the Russia Section in the Foreign Office for a year.
 From 1994 to 1996, he was private secretary to a Minister of State for Foreign Affairs.
-Barrow was then appointed as a first secretary of the United Kingdom Representation to the European Union, serving from 1996 to 1998, before returning again to London as a private secretary to Robin Cook, the Foreign Secretary.
+Barrow was then appointed as a first secretary of the United Kingdom Representation to the European Union, serving from 1996 to 1998, before returning again to London as a private secretary to Robin Cook the Foreign Secretary.